intel/BigDL-Privacy-Preserving-Machine-Learning-Toolkit/SGX/DEVCATALOG.md

 **4. Register your MREnclave to EHSM**

-Register the MREnclave with metadata of your MREnclave (appid, apikey, mr_enclave, mr_signer) obtained in the above steps to EHSM through running a python script:
+Register the MREnclave with metadata of your MREnclave (appid, apikey, mr_enclave, mr_signer) obtained in the above steps to EHSM through running a Python script:

 ```bash
 # At /ppml/trusted-big-data-ml inside the container now